Hoffman (film): Filming

+According to Sellers' biographer making the movie "proved agony for Peter.
+There was too much of himself in it.
+He played the role without makeup, either physical or vocal."

 Rakoff claimed that Sellers and Cusack began a short, intense love affair during filming.

 Release

+According to Bryan Forbes, "Unfortunately Peter entered into one of his manic depressive periods during the making of the film and immediately it was completed demanded to buy back the negative and remake it.
+This being hardly feasible, he then gave an interview prior to the film's release in which he stated that the film was a disaster, thus doing everybody, including himself, a disservice.
+Not surprisingly, the film did not prosper.
+There was never any rational explanation why Peter acted in the way he did.
+His performance and that of his co-star, Sinead Cusack, were fine and Alvin's direction polished.
+It was an outcome I could not have anticipated but for which I had to take the blame."
+Another account says Sellers asked, through his agent, to purchase the camera negative and remake the film.

-According to Bryan Forbes, head of EMI Films when the film was produced, Sellers entered a depressive phase after filming was completed and asked to purchase the camera negative and remake the film.
-However, as the film had already been delivered to EMI, it was too late to accommodate Sellers' request.
-Producer Ben Arbeid said: "He had ample opportunity to discuss the film with me before it was delivered to them as a finished piece.
+Producer Ben Arbeid said: "He [Sellers] had ample opportunity to discuss the film with me before it was delivered to them as a finished piece.
 Sellers just wanted to eliminate it."

-In an interview, Sellers said that the film was a disaster.

-Arbeid said that Sellers "was so good, so convincing, he tried to buy the prints and burn them.
+The producer later added, Sellers "was so good, so convincing, he tried to buy the prints and burn them.
 Not because he was ashamed of the film, but because he'd recognised aspects of the inner man he thought he'd hidden forever."

-Censorship

 The film experienced trouble with censors but was ultimately assigned an AA rating.

-Reception

-The film was not a success at the box office.
-Producer Ben Arbeid said that the film received poor distribution, in part because of a conflict between Bryan Forbes and Bernard Delfont, head of EMI.
+The film was released in July 1970 but was not a success at the box office.
+Arbeid added that the film received poor distribution, in part because of a conflict between Bryan Forbes and Bernard Delfont, head of EMI.
 Arbeid commented that the film "was an unusual piece, not what you'd expect of a Peter Sellers performance."

-In 1975, the film's writer Ernest Gébler turned Call Me Daddy into a play.
+Bernard Delfont called And Soon the Darkness, Hoffman and The Man Who Haunted Himself "the real dodos belly-flopping out of Elstree."

+Sinead Cusack later said in 1972 that the film "just didn't work.
+It was originally a television play stretched out to make a film.
+Peter was unhappy and I was too young and the film died in the suburbs."

 The film was not screened in New York until 1982.